rasmusbrandt/DistributedBaseStationClustering.jl/README.md

-# LongtermDistributedBSClustering.jl
+# LongtermDistributedBaseStationClustering.jl

-LongtermDistributedBSClustering.jl is a Julia package which provides the code for reproducibility of the results in
+LongtermDistributedBaseStationClustering.jl is a Julia package which provides the code for reproducibility of the results in

 ## Usage
 Make sure that Julia 0.3.11 or later is installed.
-At the julia prompt, install the package by running `Pkg.checkout("https://github.com/rasmusbrandt/LongtermDistributedBSClustering.jl")`.
+At the julia prompt, install the package by running `Pkg.checkout("https://github.com/rasmusbrandt/LongtermDistributedBaseStationClustering.jl")`.

 The scripts in the root folder can now be used for investigation of the algorithms.
 The scripts in the `batch` folder can be used to reproduce the figures from the papers.